 The review report under ISRE 2410

-ISRE 2410.45–47 covers departures from the applicable financial reporting framework.
-If the departure is material but not pervasive, the auditor issues a qualified conclusion.
+ISRE 2410.45-47 covers departures from the applicable financial reporting framework.
+If the departure is material but not pervasive, the auditor issues a qualified conclusion, describing the nature of the departure and (where practicable) quantifying the financial effects.
 If the departure is both material and pervasive, the conclusion is adverse.

 Scope limitations follow a similar logic.
 A material but not pervasive limitation leads to a qualified conclusion (ISRE 2410.48-52).
 A pervasive limitation prevents the auditor from completing the review.
 In the rare case where the limitation is imposed by management, ISRE 2410.53-54 requires the auditor to consider whether it is appropriate to continue with the engagement at all.